goossens/ObjectTalk/docs/guide/Basics.md

 	# This is a comment.

+A shell style comment allows ObjectTalk scripts to be made executable in UNIX type systems.
+The following first line (typically called a "shebang") tell the UNIX shell to execute this script with the ObjectTalk interpreter.

+	#!/usr/bin/ot

 Semicolons
 ----------

 Unlike some newer languages, ObjectTalk mandates the use of Semicolons at the end of statements that don't end with a block.
-This allows statements to be written over multiple lines (without the need for backslashes) and it avoid possible ambiguity.
+This allows statements to be written over multiple lines (without the need for backslashes) and it avoids possible ambiguity.
 For example, earlier versions of ObjectTalk allowed:

 	a = 10
 	++b

 To most people, it is obvious that we want to assign the number 10 to variable a and increment variable b.
-The compiler however doesn't Unknown the first statement ended after the number 10 and it will generate code
+The compiler however doesn't known the first statement ended after the number 10 and it will generate code
 for: